aaronsaray/FirePHP4Chrome/README.md

 # Changelog

+#### 0.10
+Merged in PR to add setting for max header size to be sent dynamically (Thanks https://github.com/GodLesZ)

 #### 0.9
 Added a blacklist url pattern match.
 You can now go in options and use google's pattern matching syntax to blacklist domains.
 I added www.yellowpages.com as that was the reason for the issue.
 (Thanks https://github.com/davidcroda for your report.)